 - We’ve laid our cares, concerns, worries, doubts, etc. before Him through prayer, with thanksgiving, and know that He has heard us (we are to “cast all our anxiety on Him”),

 - We remember that He knows all things, everywhere, at all times, and that nothing whatsoever catches Him off guard, surprises Him, or is something He cannot handle, for He is a BIG God,

 - We “seek the things above,” not the material things of this world with their attendant endless worries and anxiety,

-- We’ve been diligent to prepare the best we possibly can under the guidance of Godly wisdom, and then let the outcome (victory) be up to the Lord,
+- We’ve been diligent in preparing the best we possibly can under the guidance of Godly wisdom, and then let the outcome (victory) be up to the Lord,

-- We read Scripture daily and are refreshed by the examples of the saints who have gone before us, and are reminded of how they handled difficult situations, even when facing imminent death,
+- We read Scripture daily and are refreshed by the examples of the saints who have gone before us and are reminded of how they handled difficult situations, even when faced with imminent death,

 - We are in prayer with God daily,